 It is important that the regression test has a proper place in the development team.
 In this way the maintenance of the scripts is immediately included.
 In this way, your test set remains up-to-date.

 I am pragmatic and not inclined to work everything out in steps.
-More of an exploratory-testing kind of person.
-It would be nice if that became more prominent in Testersuite.
-It's also because I often test from memory and do a lot based on experience.
-That also plays a role.
+Actually a bit more exploratory-testing like.
+It would be nice if that became a bit more prominent in Testersuite.
+It is also because I often test by heart and do a lot of testing by experience.
+That also plays a role in that.

 "As specialists, we must ensure that we remain T-shaped"